 Get started now.
 Those Halloween books are just dying to be read!

-If you’re a parent who doesn’t like Halloween or reading stories about scary mythical creatures and goblins, stay tuned for my blog on the importance of enchantment in a child’s life.
+If you’re a parent who doesn’t like Halloween or reading stories about scary mythical creatures and goblins, check out my blog on the importance of enchantment in a child’s life.
 Children need enchantment in their lives.
 Please trust me on this and put aside your concerns for now and embrace this holiday in all its’ fun terror.

 Last–what are some of your family’s favorite Halloween books?
 Please comment below.